MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-secure-data-access.md

 Microsoft Fabric has a multi-layer security model for managing data access.
 Security can be set for an entire workspace, for individual items, or through granular permissions in each Fabric engine.
 In this exercise, you'll secure data using workspace, and item access controls and OneLake data access roles.

-> **Note**: To complete the exercises in this lab, you'll need two users: one user should be assigned the Workspace Admin role, and the other should have the Workspace Viewer role.
+> **Note**: To complete the exercises in this lab, you'll need two users: one user should be assigned the Workspace Admin role, and the other will be assigned permissions throughout this lab.
 To assign roles to workspaces see [Give access to your workspace](https://learn.microsoft.com/fabric/get-started/give-access-workspaces).

 This lab takes approximately **45** minutes to complete.